Admissions Review

 Admissions Officer

-An admissions officer (AO) is a US college employee whose job is to read applications, evaluate candidates, advocate for them in committee, and ultimately decide which students get admitted — usually assigned to specific geographic regions including international territories like Korea.
+An admissions officer (AO) is a US college employee who reads applications, evaluates candidates, advocates for them in committee, and decides which students get admitted.
+AOs are usually assigned to specific geographic regions, including international territories.

 Key Facts

-• Most US colleges assign each application a 'regional reader' — for Korean applicants, often the Korea-region or Asia-region officer.
+• Most US colleges assign each application a 'regional reader'.
+For international applicants, this is often the Asia-region or international officer.

 • AOs read 50-80 applications per day during peak season, spending 10-20 minutes per file.